oxfordmmm/gpas_local_db/User acceptance Testing/user_acceptance_testing.md

 ### Runs Excel worksheet

 Allows the entry and update of runs.
+Go through each of the columns and make sure that the data validation and if applicable dropdowns are working.
+E.g. for a date field make sure that only a date can be entered.

 - [ ] `Code` column has to be unique for each run.
 If you enter a duplicate code it will overwrite the previous one.
 Allows free form text with a length of up to 20 characters
 - [ ] `run_date` column has to be a valid date.